ivanhercaz/tricko/README.md

    (`pyyaml`, `kivy` and `kivy-garden`) and the one part of the Kivy Garden (`garden.qrcode`).
   - Then run `python app.py`.
   - Enjoy and test Tricko!

 As soon as possible we want to find an easier way to install Kivy.
 If you have any suggestion, you can write an issue!

+If you want to open Tricko just typing `tricko` in your terminal, you can run `make global`.
+This command will create an executable file with the current directory in which you have Tricko and then it will be moved to `/usr/local/bin`.

 ## Usage